FAQs

 Who can I contact about social media, website or other marketing/communications inquiries?

-Please send all inquiries to Marketing and Communications Coordinator Taras McCurdie.
-He can be contacted at tarasm@thelighthousemission.org.
+Please send all inquiries to our Director of Marketing and Communications, Reuben Evans.
+He can be contacted at reubene@thelighthousemission.org.